-But there are also many artists and songs listed in this discography that you may have never heard of.
+There are also many artists and songs listed in this discography that you may have never heard of.
 I did not know them either.
-Many singers and musicians of the Fifties, like my Dad, never got the credit and recognition they deserved for their accomplishments.
-Many are being rediscovered, however, and being honored after all these years.
+Many singers and musicians of the fifties, like my Dad, never got the credit and recognition they deserved for their accomplishments.
+However, many of these artists have been rediscovered and their records have been remastered and reissued.
+I know, because I found most of them.
+You can also find them on YouTube.
 Their music is excellent and their talent is indisputable.
 Many major stars of recent years have recognized these early blues and R&B pioneers as the source and inspiration for their own musical ideas.

 A lot of discography work has already been done by others in recent years.
-I have compiled Lloyd Trotman’s discography which you can find @ www.lloydtrotman.com from a variety of sources, many of which can be found on the online.
-I have cited sources after each individual artist listed.
+I have compiled Lloyd Trotman’s discography which you can find www.lloydtrotman.com from a variety of sources, many of which can be found on the online.
+I have cited sources for each record listed.
+I have recorded the musicians who played on each song.
 Below is a brief list of general resources I used.
 Lloyd Trotman’s website is intended for information and educational purposes only.
 No copyright infringements have been intended.